sidneyle/sidney-work/content/authors/sidney/_index.md

 bio: Data scientist with experience in machine learning in bioinformatics, NLP, and sociological research.

 interests:
-- Deep Learning, Machine Learning
+- Machine Learning, with applications in social research
-- Applied NLP
+- NLP
--
+- Bioinformatics

 education:
   courses: